Cloudanix Joins AWS ISV Accelerate Program

 Designing Security for GenAI: Guardrails, Shared Responsibility, and Defense in Depth with Shweta Thapa

-AWS Security Specialist Shweta Thapa explains how to design security controls for GenAI applications, from input/output guardrails to the AI shared responsibility model.
+AWS Security Specialist Shweta Thapa explains how to design security controls for GenAI apps, from input/output guardrails to shared responsibility.

 As organizations move GenAI from proof-of-concept to production in 2025, security architecture is emerging as the primary blocker.
 The fundamental challenge: traditional security controls were designed for deterministic systems, and GenAI is anything but deterministic.